arnavsirigere/Adis-Clone/README.md

 `!ping` - Pong!

-`!invite` - To get a invite link for this server
+`!invite` - To get a invite link to the server

 `!help` - To view all the available commands and what they do